aw7855689/btcbamjs-wallet/README.md

 }
 ```

 The ABI encoding for the `burnbabyburn()` invokation is `e179b912`.
-We'll burn 0.05 BTCBAM, expressed in unit of greph.
+We'll burn 0.05 BTCBAM, expressed in unit of satoshi.

 ```ts
 import { networks } from "btcbamjs-wallet";